 System of government

 The United States is a liberal democracy with a federal political structure comprising 50 states and the District of Columbia.
 The federal government is characterised by a separation of powers between the executive, the legislative and the judiciary.
 The constituent states have significant powers of self-government.

 The Supreme Court is the highest judiciary body in the United States and leads the judicial branch of the federal government.
 It consists of the Chief Justice of the United States and eight Associate Justices.
 There is no term limit for justices, who serve after nomination by the President and confirmation in the Senate.
 The Court is the highest tribunal in the nation for the laws of the United States and all matters arising under the Constitution.
 It has the authority to invalidate legislation or executive actions which it deems to be unconstitutional.

 The United States has two broad party coalitions, the Democratic Party and the Republican Party.
 The Democratic Party evolved from the party of Thomas Jefferson in the late 1700s.
 The Republican Party was formed by a coalition opposed to slavery led by Abraham Lincoln in the 1850s.
 Today, both parties encompass a variety of views.

 The most recent congressional and gubernatorial elections took place on 8 November 2016.
 All 435 seats in the House of Representatives and 34 of the 100 Senate seats were contested, as well as 12 state governorships.
-The 115th US Congress will be sworn in on 3 January 2017.
+The 115th US Congress was sworn in on 3 January 2017.
 The Republican Party retained their majority in the House of Representatives and the Senate.
 The next congressional elections will be held on 6 November 2018.

 Bilateral relations overview